-- directly to one or more purchasers; - · through agents; - to or through underwriters, brokers or dealers; - through a combination of any of these methods.
+- n directly to one or more purchasers; - n through agents: - n to or through underwriters, brokers or dealers; - n through a combination of any of these methods.

 A distribution of the securities offered by this prospectus may also be effected through the issuance of derivative securities, including without limitation, warrants, subscriptions, exchangeable securities, forward delivery contracts and the writing of options.